 Public saunas saw a decline in popularity as incomes and access to private saunas rose.
 Today, just a few of the older locations remain, reminders of a sense of community that fell by the wayside as times changed.

-Two authentic 1920s saunas still stand in the former working-class neighbourhood of Kallio: Kotiharju and Arla.
-At the wood-heated Kotiharju (the name means “home ridge”) temperatures are not for the faint of heart.
-The same goes for Arla, located just a few blocks away.
+One authentic 1920s sauna still stands in the former working-class neighbourhood of Kallio.
+At the wood-heated Kotiharju Sauna (the name means “home ridge”) temperatures are not for the faint of heart.
 Just a few tram stops farther out, Sauna Hermanni is another old-time Helsinki favourite, recently renovated and redecorated with authentic 1950s furnishings in keeping with the place’s original atmosphere.
-All three of these locations have separate saunas for women and men.
+Both of these locations have separate saunas for women and men.

 The most elegant of the old bathhouses is Yrjönkatu Swimming Hall downtown, also built in the 1920s.
 It offers a wood-burning sauna, an electric sauna and a steam room.
 Private booths overlook the beautifully tiled swimming pool flanked by arches two stories tall.
 With the schedule divided into separate days for men and women, bathing suits are optional.